IbrahimTanyalcin/Cahir/README.md

 ### Ch implementations

-You can help documenting different `ch` implementations under [collections](collections) using `JSDoc` syntax
+You can help documenting different `Ch` implementations under [collections](collections) using `JSDoc` syntax

 ### PRs

-Reasonable PR's are always welcome:
+Reasonable PRs are always welcome:

 For `Cahir` itself:
 - state the bug/feature clearly